Metrics Evolution Reports

 Attention

-The fields highlighted with an asterisk (*), such as: Name (Name), Chart title (Chart title) and Metric (Metric) are mandatory configuration fields, then their completion is necessary to proceed with the generation of the new report.
+The fields highlighted with an asterisk (*), such as: Name, Chart title and Metric are mandatory configuration fields, then their completion is necessary to proceed with the generation of the new report.
 Otherwise, the system will display the following warning:

 Attention

-WOCU-Monitoring also allows the automation of the reports, thanks to the possibility of programming their generation and Scheduling option.
+WOCU-Monitoring also allows for the automation of reporting operations, thanks to the ability to schedule their generation and launch at the user’s discretion using the Schedule button.

 Exporting Metrics Evolution Reports

-This configuration panel presents the filters and parameters set in the configuration of the generated report.
+This configuration panel displays the filters and parameters set in the generated report configuration.

 These are: